 - 2.5.1.
 A Student who has not achieved the minimum number of credits necessary to qualify for consideration of the award of a degree in accordance with the scheme detailed in paragraph 5.4.1 of this Regulation may be awarded the requisite credits at the discretion of the Award Board, as appropriate. - 2.5.2.
 The Award Board shall have the discretion to award credits, up to a maximum over the course of the entire programme, for the relevant awards as follows: - 2.5.2.1.
-In the case of First Degrees, normally up to 30 credits over the course of the entire programme of study: - 2.5.2.2.
+In the case of First Degrees, normally up to 30 credits over the course of the entire programme of study; - 2.5.2.2.
 In the case of Combined Studies up to 45 credits in the case of Combined Studies degrees at the point of award; - 2.5.2.3.
-In the case of the Higher Degree of Master, normally up to 20 credits. - 2.5.3.
+In the case of the Higher Degree of Master, and taught component of Postgraduate Research, normally up to 20 credits. - 2.5.3.
 The discretionary award of credits shall not be applied to a dissertation, project or any other supervised research work. - 2.5.4.
-If the Board is applying discretionary credits in terms of paragraph 2.5.2 above, the Board shall assure itself that: - 2.5.4.1.
-Any discretionary credit previously applied for the purposes of progression, as set out under paragraph 2.5 of Regulation A6, Progression have been taken into account. - 2.5.4.2.
-The standards and learning outcomes of the award shall not be compromised by the discretionary award of credits. - 2.5.4.3.
-The Student shall have taken all the assessment opportunities in the course in question and have obtained a grade F in the assessment(s).
-In exceptional circumstances, if a student is prevented by illness or other sufficient cause from presenting themselves for, completing, or fulfilling the requirements of, examinations which form part of a Programme of Study leading to an award, the Award Board may consider applying discretionary credits, assuring itself that the above criteria has been met. - 2.5.4.4.
+The discretionary award of credits shall not be applied to a course for which the course grade has been made invalid due to an academic misconduct offence concluded in accordance with Regulation A13 Student Discipline. - 2.5.5.
+If the Board is applying discretionary credits in terms of paragraph 2.5.2 above, the Board shall assure itself that: - 2.5.5.1.
+Any discretionary credit previously applied for the purposes of progression, as set out under paragraph 2.5 of Regulation A6, Progression have been taken into account. - 2.5.5.2.
+The standards and learning outcomes of the award shall not be compromised by the discretionary award of credits. - 2.5.5.3.
+The Student shall have taken all the assessment opportunities in the course in question and have obtained a grade F in the assessment(s); this includes a Grade F for a nullified assessment due to late submission.
+In exceptional circumstances, if a student is prevented by illness or other sufficient cause from presenting themselves for, completing, or fulfilling the requirements of, examinations which form part of a Programme of Study leading to an award, the Award Board may consider applying discretionary credits, assuring itself that the above criteria has been met. - 2.5.5.4.
 The justification for allocating discretionary credits shall be recorded in the minutes of the Award Board.